Factbox - Ebola cases in the United States

 UNDER OBSERVATION

-Hospitals across the United States have been urged to watch for possible cases and to ask patients about their recent travels to help screen for the virus, but so far there have been no other confirmed U.S. cases.
+Hospitals across the United States have been urged to watch for possible cases and to ask patients about their travels to help screen for the virus.
+Patients have been monitored in several states.

-An American doctor who had been under observation at the National Institutes of Health (NIH) in Bethesda, Maryland, was discharged on Tuesday.
-The physician was exposed while volunteering in Sierra Leone, according to the NIH.

-NIH said the patient was exposed to Ebola by being stuck by a needle.
-He initially had a fever but it was found not to be related to an Ebola infection.